Trees for Villagers

 - To mitigate deforestation and forest degradation and encourage more sequestration through the promotion of primary forests

-- To safeguard biodiversity habitats of the region
+- To safeguard biodiversity habitats of the region and conserve the habitat of endemic flora-fauna

 - To strengthen forest-based livelihood options and energy sources to local communities